-Our systematic redemption plan allows you to receive regular cash payments from your fund.
+Our systematic redemption plan allows you to receive regular cash payments from the fund.
 You can start the plan by completing an application, which is available from your representative.
 Here are the plan highlights:

-- the value of your fund units must be more than \$5,000 to start the plan; - the minimum amount you can sell is \$50 for each class of the fund; - we automatically sell the necessary number of units to make payments to your bank account or a cheque is mailed to you; - you can choose any day of the month to receive payments weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-annually or annually; - if the date you choose is not a business day, your units will be sold the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic redemption and all other automatic redemptions will be reported on your semi-annual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.
+- the value of your fund units must be more than \$5,000 to start the plan; - the minimum amount you can sell is \$50 for each class of the fund; - we automatically sell the necessary number of units to make payments to your bank account or a cheque is mailed to you; - you can choose any day of the month to receive payments weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-annually or annually except if you hold your units in a RRIF, LRIF, PRIF or LIF, in which case you can only choose a day between the 1st and the 25th of the month for these plan types; - if the date you choose is not a business day, your units will be sold the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic redemption and all other automatic redemptions will be reported on your semi-annual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.